Book Online With:

 The Lactational Amenorrhea Method

-Lactational amenorrhea method (LAM) is a temporary method of birth control based on the natural way the body prevents ovulation when a woman is breastfeeding.
+The Lactational amenorrhea method (LAM) is a temporary method of birth control based on the natural way the body prevents ovulation when a woman is breastfeeding.

 It requires exclusive, frequent breastfeeding.
 The time between feedings should not be longer than 4 hours during the day or 6 hours at night.
 LAM may not be practical for many women.

-The Benefits
+The Benefits of LAM

 It is a natural form of birth control.
 It does not cost anything.

-Risks And Side Effects Of The Lactational Amenorrhea Method
+Risks And Side Effects of The Lactational Amenorrhea Method

-It can be used for only 6 months after childbirth, till the menstrual cycle begins again
+There are no known side effects or risks for using LAM.
+It can be used for only 6 months after childbirth, till the menstrual cycle begins again.

 Sterilization

 This is a permanent method of birth control for women and men.
 For women, the fallopian tubes are closed off or removed in a procedure called tubal sterilization.
-This prevents the egg from moving down the fallopian tube to the uterus.
+It prevents the egg from moving down the fallopian tube to the uterus.

-The Benefits
+The Benefits of Sterilization

 This is a permanent method.
 Once you have done it, there is no other need or use for any other birth control method.

-Risks And Side Effects Of Sterilization
+Risks And Side Effects of Sterilization

 If you’re not looking to get pregnant again right away, talk to your doctor about the many postpartum birth control methods to find what is right for you.